The First World War, also known as the Great War, saw the use of some of the deadliest weapons ever known to humankind.

-10. Barbed Wires
+10. Barbed Wire

 9. Big Bertha

 At the start of the war, the German forces had two Big Berthas and a total of 12 came into service during the war.
-The gun could fire projectiles weighing up to 1,785 pounds to a distance of about six miles (9 km).
-The most widely used type of shell in Big Berthas included a delayed action fuse which exploded after penetrating up to 40 feet of concrete and earth.
+The gun could fire projectiles weighing up to 1,785 pounds to a distance of about nine kilometers (six miles).
+The most widely used type of shell in Big Berthas included a delayed-action fuse which exploded after penetrating up to 40 feet of concrete and earth.

 8. Fokker Triplane

-The Fokker Triplane is the most famous airplane of the First World War.
-Despite its popularity, only 320 of the Fokker Dr.1 Triplane were produced.
-The Fokker Triplane was the German response to the famous British Sopwith Triplane.
-It was flown by the most famous German Ace Manfred Albrecht Freiherr von Richthofen also known as the Red Baron who downed at least 70 allied pilots, 19 with his Dr.1.
+The Fokker Triplane is the most famous airplane of the First World War and was the German response to the famous British Sopwith Triplane.
+It was flown by the most famous German ace Manfred Albrecht Freiherr von Richthofen, also known as the Red Baron, who downed at least 70 allied pilots, and 19 with his Dr.1.

 The top wing of the Fokker D.VI Triplane had ailerons and the lower and middle wings were attached to the fuselage.
-The top wing was above the fuselage and was attached by steel-tube struts.
-Powered by a 110 hp engine, the D.VI was armed with two synchronized 0.31 inch LMG 08/15 guns.
+The top wing was above the fuselage and was attached by steel tube struts.
+Powered by a 110hp engine, the D.VI was armed with two synchronized 0.31-inch LMG 08/15 guns.

 7. Artillery Gun

-Unlike infantry and calvary, the artillery could not enter into combat independently on its own.
+Unlike infantry and cavalry, the artillery could not enter into combat independently on its own.
 The two main types of artillery used in war were light field artillery pulled by horses and heavier guns moved by tractors.

-The use of artillery hiked during wartime and its number rose by the end of the war.
-In 1914, artillery men made up 20 percent of the French army, by 1918 the number was up to 38 percent.
-Most deaths in the war was caused by artillery, which is estimated to be about 2/3rd of all deaths.
+The use of artillery increased during wartime and its number was high by the end of the war.
+In 1914, artillery men made up 20 percent of the French army, and by 1918 the number was up to 38 percent.
+Most deaths in the war were caused by artillery, which is estimated to be about two-thirds of all deaths.

 6. Machine Guns: Maxim MG 08